-LEADING OFF: Odorizzi sharp, Morton streak, Nola vs Braves
+LEADING OFF: Darvish at Dodger Stadium, Nola vs hot Braves

 OH THAT ODORIZZI

 Coming into this season, Jake Odorizzi was 47-48 lifetime with a 3.95 ERA.
-But this year, he’s a major reason why the Minnesota Twins went into the weekend with the best record in the big leagues.
+But this year, he’s a major reason why the Minnesota Twins have the best record in the big leagues.

 Odorizzi (9-2, 1.92 ERA) has excelled through 13 starts — he hasn’t permitted a run in six of his last eight outings, and now faces Kansas City at Target Field.